 Periodontal or gum disease is an infection of the gum tissues that stems from bacteria in the mouth.
 Poor oral hygiene, certain medical conditions, or a genetic predisposition can enable bacteria to remain on teeth and gums, creating a sticky substance called plaque.

-Gum disease is also called a “silent disease” because most patients do not realize they have it until it is identified during routine visits, or it leads to bigger problems such as increased tooth sensitivity, loose teeth, or changes in the fit of the bite.
-It is also progressive in nature, developing slowly and over time so that changes can often be subtle until they are more complex.
-Gum disease presents in two stages:
+Gum disease is also called a “silent disease” because most patients do not realize they have it until it is identified during routine visits, or it leads to bigger problems, such as increased tooth sensitivity, loose teeth, or changes in the fit of the bite.
+It is also progressive in nature, developing slowly and over time, so that changes can often be subtle until they are more complex.

 The gums serve two important roles in both oral and overall health, which can become compromised when gum disease progresses.
 The gums provide a stable, nurturing environment for the teeth and also help prevent bacteria in the mouth from entering the bloodstream.